And on Tuesday I came to the realization that my biggest “R” is Remember.

 That is: Biluochun (碧螺春//bi4luo2chun1), which is yet another of China’s most famous teas.
 It’s so named because it’s a green tea, rolled into a spiral resembling snail meat, and harvested in early spring.
 This tea has a very light, sweet flavor with a delicate floral aftertaste.
 Many experts rank this tea just as highly as Hangzhou’s Longjing.¹

 Suzhou is also renowned for fine silks and embroidery.
 The Suzhou-style (苏绣//Su1xiu4) has a history of over 2000 years and is noted for its pastel coloration and masterful depiction of environment scenes like flowers, birds, animals, and gardens.² The tiles were taken at a small gallery showcasing the silk embroidery.

-The classical gardens of Suzhou are a UNESCO World Heritage site and flooded with tourists at all times.
+The classical gardens of Suzhou are a UNESCO World Heritage site and well-loved tourist destinations at any given time.
 These gardens, built during the Northern Song Dynasty until the late Qing Dynasty (11th-19th century), have nearly a thousand years’ history.
 Mostly built by wealthy scholars, they mimic in microcosm natural scenes of mountains, hills, rivers, and forests.